 More and more mature students are going back to the lecture halls to learn new skills, switch career lanes or just to advance their education.
 It takes courage, effort, determination, time and motivation to enlist for college, or university as a mature student.

 Studying can be a daunting experience for any student let alone a mature student.
-Yes, when your older you have more life experience, but you also have a lot more daily responsibilities that eat into your time, if you let them.
+Yes, when you are older you have more life experience, but you also have a lot more daily responsibilities that eat into your time, if you let them.

 In 2016 I commenced a part-time degree at the local university, on the first day I felt way out of my comfort but it didn’t take long to adjust.
 Meeting new friends and learning the requirements of what university study entailed helped too.
 Then in 2017 while looking to work from home, I came across an educational program that teaches how to market and sell products online, be curious I signed up and have now been studying both at university and from home around part-time employment.